xdmushui/partner-center-sdk/develop/create-a-customer.md

 ---
 title: Create a customer
-description: This topic explains how to create a new customer.
-If you are an indirect provider and you want to create a customer for an indirect reseller, please see Create a customer for an indirect reseller. ms.assetid: 7EA3E23F-0EA8-49CB-B98A-C4B74F559873 ms.date: 11/29/2018 ms.localizationpriority: medium
+description: How to create a new customer. ms.assetid: 7EA3E23F-0EA8-49CB-B98A-C4B74F559873 ms.date: 05/23/2019
+ms.localizationpriority: medium
 ---

 # Create a customer

-**Applies To**
+Applies to:

 - Partner Center
 - Partner Center operated by 21Vianet
 - Partner Center for Microsoft Cloud for US Government

 This topic explains how to create a new customer.

+> [!IMPORTANT]
-If you are an indirect provider and you want to create a customer for an indirect reseller, please see [Create a customer for an indirect reseller](create-a-customer-for-an-indirect-reseller.md).
+> If you are an indirect provider and you want to create a customer for an indirect reseller, please see [Create a customer for an indirect reseller](create-a-customer-for-an-indirect-reseller.md).

 As a cloud solution provider (CSP) partner, when you create a customer you can place orders on behalf of the customer.
 When you create a customer, you also create: